Save And Import Files

 Save

-Save writes changes to the active Helix file.
+Save writes changes to the active processor file.

 Use Save when you are comfortable replacing the active file and you already have a backup.